Looking for a business loan

 Latest Update

-Leave travel allowance tax exemption is not available in case you choose the new tax regime.
+The tax exemption of leave travel allowance is not available in case you choose the new tax regime.

-As the name itself suggests, it is an exemption for allowance/assistance received by the employee from his employer for travelling on leave.
-Though it sounds simple, many factors need to be kept in mind before planning the travel for the purpose of claiming LTA exemption.
-Income tax provision has laid down rules with respect to claiming exemption of LTA.
+Though it sounds simple, many factors need to be kept in mind before you plan to claim an LTA exemption.
+Income tax provision has laid down rules for claiming exemption of LTA which are provided below.

-For example, if LTA granted by employer is Rs 30,000 and actual eligible travel cost incurred by employee is Rs 20,000, exemption is available only to the extent of Rs 20,000 and balance Rs 10,000 would be included in taxable salary income.
+For example, if LTA granted by the employer is Rs 30,000, and the actual travel cost incurred by the employee is Rs 20,000, then only Rs 20,000 will be available as an exemption and the balance of Rs 10,000 would be included in taxable salary income.

 No, an LTA exemption is available for only two journeys performed in a block of four calendar years.

-If an employee has not availed exemption with respect to one or two journeys in any of the years in 4 years, he is allowed to carry over such exemption to the next block provided he avails this benefit in the first calendar year of the next block.
+In case an employee has not availed exemption with respect to one or two journeys in any of the block of 4 years, he is allowed to carryover such exemption to the next block provided he avails this benefit, in the first calendar year of immediately succeeding block.

 Consider the below example for a better understanding:

 The procedure to claim LTA is generally employer specific.
-Every employer announces the due date within which LTA can be claimed by the employees and may require employees to submit proof of travel such as tickets, boarding passes, invoices provided by travel agent etc, along with the mandatory declaration.
+Every employer announces the due date within which LTA can be claimed by the employees and may require employees to submit proof of travel such as tickets, boarding pass, invoice provided by travel agent etc., along with the mandatory declaration.
 Though it is not mandatory for employers to collect proof of travel, it is always advisable for employees to keep copies for his/her records and also to submit them to the employer based on the LTA policy of the company/to tax authorities on demand.

 Income tax provision provides exemption w.r.t travel cost incurred on leave to any place in India.
-Conditions pertaining to the mode of transport also make reference to the place of ‘origin’ to the place of ‘destination’ and the route which must be the shortest available route.
+Conditions pertaining to the mode of transport also refer to the place of ‘origin’ to the place of ‘destination’ and the route which must be the shortest available route.

-Hence, if an employee is travelling to different places in a single vacation, the exemption can only be availed for the travel cost eligible from the place of origin to the farthest place in the vacation by the shortest possible route.
+Hence, if an employee travels to different places in a single vacation, the exemption can only be availed for the travel cost eligible from the place of origin to the farthest place in the vacation by the shortest possible route.

-Many organisations that go strictly by the wordings of the income tax provision allow employees to claim LTA only if the employee applies for leaves and travel during that time.
+Many organisations that go strictly by the wordings of the income tax provision are allowing employees to claim LTA only if the employee applies for leaves and travel during that time.
 Such organisations may reject LTA claims for travel on official holidays or weekends.

 The amount of LTA exemption depends on the LTA component in your compensation package or CTC.
 You can furnish proof of travel within the block period and claim up to the amount prescribed in your CTC.